Skip to main content

 What it does

-Launches a headless Chromium browser that the assistant can control — navigate to URLs, click elements, fill forms, read page content, and wait for changes.
+Launches a headless Chromium browser that the assistant can control — navigate to URLs, click elements, fill forms, execute JavaScript, scroll pages, and read content.
 Uses accessibility snapshots to give the LLM numbered element references instead of fragile CSS selectors.

 Requirements